-Man Who Borrowed N8,300 from Loan App Finally Repays Debt after 3 Years, Displays How Much He Paid
+Man Who Borrowed N8,300 from Loan App Finally Repays Debt After 3 Years, Displays How Much He Paid

-Man Who Borrowed N8,300 from Loan App Finally Repays Debt after 3 Years, Displays How Much He Paid
+Man Who Borrowed N8,300 from Loan App Finally Repays Debt After 3 Years, Displays How Much He Paid

 • He displayed a piece of information regarding the loan he had taken and the amount he repaid to the company

-Jah Bless, a Nigerian content creator, has generated reactions on social media after announcing that he finally repaid a loan of N8,300 he had taken about three years ago.
+Jah Bless, a content creator, has generated reactions on social media after announcing that he finally repaid a loan of N8,300 he had taken about three years ago.

 Man who borrowed N8,300 from loan app shows how much he repaid after 3 years